 Avoid negative or hostile humour

-Inappropriate humour can have a negative impact on student wellbeing such that it can create fear, anxiety and even hostility in the classroom.
-Offensive humour can also reduce student’s attention to study material by increasing cognitive load, meaning that students can store less of the relevant content they are learning about in the long-term memory.
+It’s important to consider the impact of humour before using it in the classroom.
+Negative or hostile humour can isolate students, create fear, anxiety and even hostility in the classroom.
+Inappropriate humour can also reduce students' attention to study material by increasing their cognitive load, meaning that students can store less of the relevant content they are learning about in long-term memory.

 Furthermore, teacher-student relationships may be harmed through inappropriate humour.
-It therefore pays dividends to carefully consider both the context and nature of the joke.
+It pays dividends to carefully consider both the context and nature of your jokes.

-Teachers need to ensure that the humour they use is appropriate for the age of their audience.
-Younger students are more likely to struggle to understand irony, exaggerations, or distortions (devices commonly used in humour).
-Teachers need to also ensure they do not overuse humour, as this may lead to students perceiving them as less knowledgeable or credible.
-Teaching is not a popularity contest, and teaching the content at hand must always take priority.
+It goes without saying that the humour you use should be age-appropriate for your audience.
+Younger students may struggle to understand irony, exaggerations or distortions (devices commonly used in humour).
+You may also want to be cautious not to overuse humour, as this may lead students to perceive you as less knowledgeable or credible.
+Teaching is not a popularity contest, and the learning material takes priority.

-Research has shown that the majority of students appreciate teachers using humour in the classroom.
-It has the power to positively change the classroom environment, improve student experiences and enhance the relationship between students and their teacher.
-However, if teachers use humour, they need to ensure that it does not devalue the educational content of their lessons and is applicable to their audience.
+Recent research has shown that the majority of students enjoy teachers using humour in the classroom.
+It has the power to facilitate student learning and enhance the relationship between you and your students.
+However, make sure you don’t go overboard as that can overshadow the educational content.